TheOneHobbit/TextAdventureGame/README.md

 # TextAdventureGame
-Text adventure game using C#
+A basic text-style choose your own adventure game using C#, logic and conditional statements.